 Bruce Lee said, “Use no way as way, have no limitation as limitation.”
 There is not one martial art or philosophy that has a monopoly on truth.
 They all have something useful to share.
 Taekwondo is known for its big, amazing kicks, speed and stamina.
 Brazilian Jiu Jitsu is known for its ability to overpower any opponent - large or small.
 Muay Thai is known for its fierce knees and elbow strikes.
 Each of these, and other martial arts, bring an important aspect to the martial artist.
 Above all, they teach discipline, hard work, perseverance and respect.

 We are old school

-Courtney and all the lead instructors she has chosen have deep roots in traditional martial arts, and at minimum 20 years of experience.
+Courtney and the lead instructors have deep roots in traditional martial arts, and at minimum 20 years of experience.
 At Renton Martial Arts Center, we pride ourselves on being old school.
 We give tough love, we don’t tolerate disrespect, and we have high expectations for each of our students.
 Respect is earned, belts are earned, stripes are earned - nothing is given.
 We encourage tournaments and competition, because it tests your skills, makes you strong, forces you to face fear and builds an enormous amount of character through the discipline in training that is necessary to compete.
 If you are looking for a dojo with a quick and easy path to black belt, we are not the school for you.

 Martial arts has changed all of our lives.
 It has given us strength, character, friendships, courage, health and most importantly, the opportunity to give those gifts to others.
 Each student that walks through our doors becomes our priority; no matter what age, race, religion, or gender.
 We want them to become a positive part of our community and to succeed.
 We want them to learn from the martial arts and use it to better their lives.